You are familiar that

 sudo service slapd start

-And that it!
-Congratulations you have now the rfc2307bis schema! further notes if you like to use a gui then your selection is limited in contrast to the old nis schema.
+if you like to use a gui then your selection is limited in contrast to the old nis schema.
 The most of them support it, but its often a premium paid feature. gosa² supports it for free, but it required many additional schemas and force to set many attributes, wich you might not want.
 Its not really flexable ...